SAP-samples/btp-sf-extension-adv-event-mesh/documentation/setup-advanced-event-mesh/README.md

-# Setup BTP and Advanced Event Mesh
+# Set Up SAP BTP and SAP Integration Suite, Advanced Event Mesh

 ## Configure Entitlements for SAP BTP, Cloud Foundry Runtime

-> In case that you do not have a subaccount for SAP BTP in place, see sections [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/05280a123d3044ae97457a25b3013918.html?q=subaccount) and [Create Spaces](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/2f6ed22ccf424dae84345f4500c2d8ea.html) in the SAP BTP documentation for more details.
+> In case you do not have a subaccount in SAP BTP in place, see sections [Create a Subaccount](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/05280a123d3044ae97457a25b3013918.html?q=subaccount) and [Create Spaces](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/2f6ed22ccf424dae84345f4500c2d8ea.html) in the SAP BTP documentation for more details.

-1. Make sure you are logged on to SAP BTP cockpit as a Cloud Foundry administrator.
+1. Make sure you are logged in to the SAP BTP cockpit as a Cloud Foundry administrator.

-2. Choose **Entitlements > Entity Assignments**.
+2. Choose **Entitlements** &rarr; **Entity Assignments**.

 3. If there is no entry for the Cloud Foundry runtime, choose **Configure Entitlements**, and then **Add Service Plans**.